 Mission Bay News & Updates

-Mission Bay TMA has teamed up with SPIN to offer low-income employees in Mission Bay a free monthly pass that allows them unlimited, 30-minute electric scooter rides each month.
+Mission Bay TMA has teamed up with SPIN to offer low-income employees in Mission Bay a free monthly pass for unlimited, 30-minute electric scooter rides.

 - Employees must work either part-time or full-time in Mission Bay and earn less than $50,000 annually